 Deep Security Relays are agents where you have enabled the relay feature, which is available in Deep Security Agent 9.5 or newer for Windows and Linux [64-bit only].

-Relays update your agents more quickly, reduce manager load, and save Internet connection or WAN bandwidth.
+Relays update your agents more quickly, reduce manager load, and save internet connection or WAN bandwidth.
 For more information, see How do relays work?.

 Every Deep Security deployment needs at least one relay group so that your agents and appliances can download security updates and software, but to optimize performance, usually you should have more relays.
 For sizing information, see Sizing for Deep Security Relays

-Enable a relay if all are true:
+Enable a relay if:

 - The computer meets Deep Security Relay system requirements.